rbnhmll/vue-workshop/vueJS_workshop--notes.md

 Now we need a way to get this information from the `input[type="search"]`, and save it to our `q` property for use later.

 But!
-At the same time, if we have a property saved in our data `Object` already, we want to make sure that we update the input to reflect that data.
-The simplest way to achieve this is using two-way data minding with `v-model`
+At the same time, if we have a property saved in our `state` already, we want to make sure that we update the input to reflect that data 🤔.

+The simplest way to achieve this is using Vue's two-way data minding with `v-model`

 ```html
 <form>